brooklynrail/brooklynrail-platform/content/events/2021/06/a-conversation-on-naim-june-pak-with-rudolf-frieling-and-constance-lewallen.md

 ---
-title: "A Conversation on Nam June Paik with Rudolf Frieling and Constance Lewallen "
+title: A Conversation on Nam June Paik
+deck: Featuring Rudolf Frieling and Constance Lewallen
-summary: "Curator Rudolf Frieling joins Rail Editor-at-Large Constance Lewallen for a conversation on Nam June Paik.
+summary: "Curator Rudolf Frieling joins Rail Editor-at-Large Constance Lewallen for a conversation.
 We conclude with a musical performance by Clara Joy. "
 people:
   - person: rudolph-frieling
     related_links: